MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/fileshare-connector.md

 ---
 <!---Previous ms.author: rusamai --->

-# File share Graph connector
+# File share Microsoft Graph connector

-The File share Graph connector allows users in your organization to search on-premise Windows file shares.
+The File share Microsoft Graph connector allows users in your organization to search on-premise Windows file shares.

 > [!NOTE]
-> Read the [**Setup for your Graph connector**](configure-connector.md) article to understand the general Graph connectors setup process.
+> Read the [**Setup for your Microsoft Graph connector**](configure-connector.md) article to understand the general connectors setup process.

 ## Before you get started

-### Install the Graph connector agent
+### Install the Microsoft Graph connector agent

-To index your Windows file shares, you must install and register the Graph connector agent.
-See [Install the Graph connector agent](graph-connector-agent.md) to learn more.
+To index your Windows file shares, you must install and register the connector agent.
+See [Install the Microsoft Microsoft Graph connector agent](graph-connector-agent.md) to learn more.

 ### Content requirements